nycpivot/tap-workshop-aws-any/README.md

 * [Multi Cluster](multi-profile), the components are assigned to separate clusters based on their function, also known as Multi-Profile.
 This architecture is preferred for production environments.
 For example, application builds are managed separate from live application workloads.

-    View, this cluster runs the TAP dashboard and TAP Learning Center.
-It also includes the store of metadata from the other clusters.
-    Build, responsible for automatically generating Docker OCI-compliant container images from raw source code.
-    Run, application workloads are scheduled to these clusters.
-    Iterate, supports all the components in a single cluster for development and testing.

-This architecture lends itself to scaling clusters differently according to usage.
+The multi-profile architecture lends itself to scaling clusters differently according to usage.
 For example, application workloads on the Run cluster can scale more or less nodes depending on the usage, without the need to scale a build cluster.

+For a complete reference architecture, see [TAP Reference Architecture](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap-reference-architecture/GUID-reference-designs-tap-architecture-planning.html)

 ### Installation Types